-Unsatisfactory Needs Improvement() Proficient Excellent 3c: Communicating with Families Social worker is unavailable to families for questions and planning.
-Social worker makes no attempt to connect families to requested resources.
-Social worker is sometimes available to families for questioning and planning and inconsistently attempts to connect families to requested resources.
-Social worker is consistently available to families for questions and planning.
+Unsatisfactory() Needs improvement() ProficientO Excellent 3c: Communicating with Families Social worker is unavailable to families for questions and planning.
+Social worker makes no attempt to connect families to requested resources Social worker is sometimes available to families for questioning and planning and inconsistently attempts to connect families to requested resources Social worker is consistently available to families for questions and planning.
 Social worker responds to requests for collaboration.
 Social worker attempts to connect families to requested resources.
-Social worker initiates contact with families for questions and planning.
-Social worker seeks out collaborative opportunities with the family and makes time to communicate and plan accordingly.
+Social worker initiates contact with families for questions and planning Social worker seeks out collaborative opportunities with the family and makes time to communicate and plan accordingly.
 Social worker continuously attempts to connect families to requested resources.
-Standard or Component Aligned to: Standard 10 (Interdisciplinary Leaders Standard 11 (Advocacy) from The NAS hip and Collaboration) from The NASW 5 W Standards for School Social Workers Standards for School Social Workers Evidence Examples: Communication Log, emails, Remind A pp, Meeting notes
+Standard or Component Aligned to: Standard 10 (Interdisciplinary Leader Standard 11 (Advocacy) from The NA stip and Collaboration) from The NASW SW Standards for School Social Workers Standards for School Social Workers Evidence Examples: Communication Log. emails.
+Remind.
+App, Meeting notes

-Unsatisfactory Needs Improvement() Proficient Excellent 3d: Demonstrating knowledge of resources, both within and beyond the school and district Social Worker demonstrates little or no knowledge of social work resources available through the school or district.
+1 Unsatisfactory Needs Improvement() Proficient Excellent 3d: Demonstrating knowledge of resources, both within and beyond the school and district Social Worker demonstrates little or no knowledge of social work resources available through the school or risklict.
 Social Worker demonstrates basic knowledge of social work resources available through the school or district, but no knowledge of resources available more broadly.
-Social Worker demonstrates thorough knowledge of social work resources available through the school or district and has some familiarity with resources external to school.
+Social Worker demonstrates thorough knowledge of social work resources available through the school or district and has some familianty with resources external to school.
 Social Worker demonstrates extensive knowledge of social work resources available through the school or district, and extensive familiarity with resources outside the school district.
-Social Worker proactively shares resources with parents, students, and school personnel as appropriate.
-Standard or Component Aligned to: Standard 2 (Qualifications) from The N. ASW Standards for School Social Work S Services Evidence Examples: Noted in parent contact log, Rtl meeting resource boards maintained by social v g minutes, District social work web page, vorker in individual buildings Copies of referrals to community resource ces, handouts listing resources,
+Social Worker proactively shares resources with parents. students, and school personnel as appropriate.
+Standard or Component Aligned to: Standard 2 (Qualifications) from The N ASW Standards for School Social Work Services Evidence Examples: Noted in parent contact log, Rtl meetin resource boards maintained by social Copies of referrals to community resour ces, handouts listing resources,

-CLUSTER 4: PROFESSIONAL RESPONSIBIL ITIES AND COMPETENCIES Unsatisfactory Needs Improvement () Proficient Excellent 4a: Collaborating with Teachers and Administrators Social worker is not available to staff for questions and planning and declines to provide background materials when requested.
+CLUSTER 4 PROFESSIONAL RESPONSIBI LITIES AND COMPETENCIES Unsatisfactory Needs Improvement() Proficient() Excellent 4a: Collaborating with Teachers and Administrators Social worker is not available to staff for questions and planning and declines to provide background materials when requested.
 Social worker is inconsistently available to staff for questions and planning and may or may not provide requested materials.
 Social worker is consistently available to staff for questions and planning and provides requested materials.
-Social worker initiates contact with staff and administrators to collaborate and plan regarding individual students.
-Social worker is prepared with requested materials.
-Standard or Component Aligned to: Standard 10 (Interdisciplinary Leadership and Collaboration) from NASW Standards for School Social Work Services Evidence Examples: FBA and Behavior plans; Student Obse FBA and Behavior plans; Student Observations; CICO data; Rtl and 504 meeting notes; IEP goals Unsatisfactory Needs Improvement () Proficient Excellent 4b: Participating in a Professional Community Social worker does not attend required school/district meetings.
-Social worker inconsistently attends required school/district meetings.
-Social worker does not actively participate in the meetings.
-Social worker consistently attends required school/district meetings.
+Social worker initiates contact with shaft and administrators to collaborate and plan regarding individual students, Social worker is prepared with requested materials.
+Standard or Component Aligned Io: Standard 10 (Interdisciplinary Leaders hip and Collaboration) from NASW Stand ards for School Social Work Services Evidence Examples: FBA and Behavior plans; Student Observations; CICO data; Rtl and 504 meeting notes; IEP goals Unsatisfactory Needs Improvement() Proficient Excellent 4b: Participating in a Professional Community Social worker does not attend required school/district meetings Social worker inconsistently attends required school/district meetings.
+Social worker does not actively participate in the meetings Social worker consistently attends required school/district meetings.
 Social worker actively participates in the meetings.
 Social worker consistently attends required school/district meetings.
 Social worker participates and accepts leadership opportunities.
-Standard or Component Aligned to: Standard 10 (Interdisciplinary Leadership and Collaboration) from The NASW Standards for School Social Workers Evidence Examples: Agendas, Notes and Sign in sheets from m PLC meetings, Faculty meetings, PBIS meetings, Rtl meetings, IEP meetings
+Standerd or Standard 10 (Interdisciplinary Leaders thip and Collaboration) from The NASW S Standards for School Social Workers Component Aligned to: